Rhonda Gail Williford

 by Jaye Nasir (US)

 In 2024, the second year of the prize, we received 424 submissions from 69 countries and 36 US States.
 Above are the winners and honorable mentions.
-We also received other notable submissions, classed as “Finalists,” including "Hearing Voices," by Dianne Margaret Williams (Australia); "Anti-Extinction," by Chiwenite Onyekwelu (Nigeria); "Sojourner," by Janina Aza Karpinska (England); “talking to my mom about her abortion,” by Amy de Rouvray (USA), and "Oxford Examination Schools,” by Hannah V. Warren (USA).
+We received other notable submissions, classed as “Finalists,” including "Hearing Voices," by Dianne Margaret Williams (Australia); "Anti-Extinction," by Chiwenite Onyekwelu (Nigeria); "Sojourner," by Janina Aza Karpinska (England); “talking to my mom about her abortion,” by Amy de Rouvray (USA), and "Oxford Examination Schools,” by Hannah V. Warren (USA).

 First Prize